-We’re just entering summer here in Seattle and I'm looking forward to a chance to get a suntan while out hiking, having friends over for a socially distanced barbecue, and July 4th celebrations... aka high anxiety for our four-legged friends.
+We’re just entering summer here in Seattle and I'm looking forward to a chance to get a suntan while out hiking, spending some time with friends, and kicking it all off with July 4th celebrations... aka high anxiety time for our four-legged friends.

-Which brings me to this: the busiest day for shelters taking in runaway dogs is July 5th and you should expect this year to be worse than usual as people skip bigger displays, preferring to instead having smaller backyard fireworks displays.
+Which brings me to this: the busiest day for shelters taking in runaway dogs is July 5th and with 4th of July falling on a Monday, you can be sure we're in for a long weekend of backyard fireworks and celebrations.
 In short - there will be more localized impromptu noise coming from all directions.

 I know the trouble fireworks can cause for dogs all too well, having experienced Bailey’s full-on panic attacks as we rode the ferry from Bainbridge to Seattle one year, watching the display and all those beautiful lights in the sky... literally booming above us.
 That experience prompted me to develop our “No More Wiggles” formula to help calm my dog's jangled nerves.